Oshō: Etymology

-Oshō is the Japanese reading of Tibetan monk (kushok) meaning a high-ranking Buddhist monk or highly virtuous Buddhist monk.
-It is also a respectful designation for Buddhist monks in general and may be used with the suffix -san.
+Oshō is the Japanese reading of a Tibetan term meaning a high-ranking or highly-virtuous Buddhist monk.
+It is also a respectful designation for monks in general and may be used with the suffix -san.

-According to the Kōjien Japanese dictionary and the Kanjigen dictionary of Chinese character source meanings, it is originally derived from the Sanskrit upadhyaya, meaning "master" in the sense of "teacher".
+According to the Kōjien Japanese dictionary and the Kanjigen dictionary of Chinese character source meanings, it is originally derived from the Sanskrit upādhyāya, meaning "master" in the sense of "teacher".

 The literal meaning is "self-taught Buddhist monk/teacher" The Chinese term "he-shang" is derived from the Sanskrit word upadhyaya or acharya:

 As the new Buddhist students and scholars, who eventually became teachers and practitioners, had to give a name to themselves, they came up with a name in Khotanese dialect that supposedly translated the Sanskrit word upadhyaya which meant 'teacher".
-It is also possible that it is a translation (or transliteration) of the Sanskrit word acharya, an Indian word that has a higher connotation--a teacher of religion, or the truth itself.
+It is also possible that it is a translation (or transliteration) of the Sanskrit word acharya, an Indian term with a broader connotation: a teacher of religion or the truth itself.

-The standard English translation of oshō has become priest, it has a somewhat different connotation in Zen:
+The standard English translation of oshō has become "priest", it has a somewhat different connotation in Zen:

 While priest may be associated with ceremonial functions – which cause many Western Zen practitioners to balk – there is another way to read the term, simply as a "technologist of the spirit."
 Within the Zen tradition, this would suggest a certain mastery of one or more of the Zen arts of contemplation.
 If we consider the word priest literally means "elder," from the Latin presbyter, a Zen priest would be both a trained technologist of the spirit and an elder with the community.

-According to the Kōjien, the two characters making up the word are actually pronounced oshō only in the Zen and Pure Land sects.
-For example, they are read kashō in the Tendai sect and wajō in the Shingon sect.
+According to the Kōjien, the two characters that make up the word are pronounced oshō only in the Zen and Kegon schools.
+For example, they are read kashō in Tendai and wajō in Shingon Buddhism.